AKrekhovetskyi/spot-gazer-backend/README.md

 ## ✨ Features

+- JWT authentication.
+- Pagination at all endpoints.

-### RESTful API
+### Endpoints

+- `api/schema/docs/` endpoint with Swagger documentation
 - `api/video-stream-sources` endpoint with CRUD operations to interact with video streams.
 Available query parameters:
-  - `?active_only`: `true` or `false` - returns only video streams which are still working;
+  - `?active_only`: `true` or `false` - returns only video streams which are still working
   - `?mark_in_use_until`: UTC `datetime` (authentication required) - inner service parameter.
-Reserves video streams for a specified period of time.
+Reserves video streams for a specified period of time
-- `api/occupancy` endpoint with CRUD operations to interact with occupancy of parking lots;
+- `api/occupancy` endpoint with CRUD operations to interact with occupancy of parking lots
-- pagination at all endpoints;
-- JWT authentication.

 ## 🛠️ Prerequisites